Elite

+Political cartoon parodying James G. Blaine with his wealthy donors feasting at a table at Delmonico's while a poor family begs beneath.
+Illustrated by Walt McDougall and Valerian Gribayedoff and originally printed in New York World, October 30, 1884.

 In political and sociological theory, the elite (/ɛ.ˈliːt/ or /ɪ.ˈliːt/; from élite, from eligere, to select or to sort out) are a small group of powerful or wealthy people who hold a disproportionate amount of wealth, privilege, political power, or skill in a group.
 Defined by the Cambridge Dictionary, the "elite" are "the richest, most powerful, best-educated, or best-trained group in a society".

 American sociologist C. Wright Mills states that members of the elite accept their fellows' position of importance in society.
 "As a rule, 'they accept one another, understand one another, marry one another, tend to work, and to think, if not together at least alike'."
 It is a well-regulated existence where education plays a critical role.

 American universities

-Youthful upper-class members attend prominent preparatory schools, which open doors to elite universities, known as the Ivy League, which includes Harvard University, Yale University, Columbia University and Princeton University (among others), and the universities' respective highly exclusive clubs, such as the Harvard Club of Boston.
-These memberships in turn pave the way to the prominent social clubs located in major cities and serve as sites for important business contacts.
+From an early age, upper-class members attend prominent preparatory schools, which open doors to elite universities, known as the Ivy League, which includes Harvard University, Yale University, Columbia University and Princeton University (among others), and the universities' respective highly exclusive clubs, such as the Harvard Club of Boston.
+These memberships, in turn, pave the way to prominent social clubs in major cities and serve as venues for important business contacts.

-A 2025 study analyzed the educational backgrounds of 6,141 of the most influential people in the world and found that a small number of universities are responsible for educating the global elite, especially Harvard.
+A 2025 study analyzed the educational backgrounds of 6,141 of the world's most influential people and found that a small number of universities educate the global elite, especially Harvard.
 Ranked in terms of number of alumni who went on to elite positions, Harvard was followed by Stanford University, the University of Oxford, the University of Pennsylvania, Columbia University, Yale University, the Massachusetts Institute of Technology, the University of Chicago, and the University of California, Berkeley.
 If all American elites are removed, Harvard again came out on top by a large margin, but was then followed by Oxford, the University of Cambridge, the London School of Economics, the École nationale d'administration, the University of Tokyo, Sciences Po, and MIT.